Osaym/osaym.github.io/README.md

 # osaym.github.io
-* Personal portfolio website outlining projects, hosted in GitHub Pages
+* Personal portfolio website outlining projects, professional experience, and more, hosted in GitHub Pages
-* Certain projects also may be hosted here in this repository.
 * Visit this website at [Osaym.com](https://osaym.com)!